 Once in a while every business is going to receive a customer complaint.
 And, as customer-focused business people, we have to be ready to respond

 The letter was an absolute gem - a very funny and carefully crafted plea to Sir Richard.
 It had me laughing from start to finish.
-So did Sir Richard Branson do the right thing and how can we prepare ourselves?
+So did Sir Richard Branson do the right thing, and what lessons can smaller businesses learn?

-- a reassurance that this problem will not happen again - either for themselves or for another customer
+- reassurance that this problem will not happen again - either for themselves or for another customer.